At the Aquarium

 Nonpoint polluting runoff, (for example, agricultural runoff; pesticides, herbicides, and fertilizers used in home gardening), increases the nutrient load of seawater often resulting in harmful algae blooms, a red tide that produces domoic acid poisoning in sea lions and other marine mammals and seabirds.

 Marine mammal care centers annually treat sea lions affected by these climatic changes, parasitic and bacterial infections, and human-caused injuries.
 The goal is to rehabilitate the animals so they can be returned to the wild.
 If a decision is made that the animal could not survive in the wild, such as is often the case with abandoned pups, they are released to protected environments.
-Odin, one of the Aquarium of the Pacific’s sea lions, came from the Marine Mammal Care Center at Fort McArthur in San Pedro, California.
+Odin, one of the Aquarium of the Pacific’s former sea lions, came from the Marine Mammal Care Center at Fort McArthur in San Pedro, California.